Is your phone stocked with Italian learning apps?

-FluentU will even keep track of all the Italian words you’ve learned to recommend videos and ask you questions based on what you already know.
+FluentU will even keep track of all the Italian words you’re learning, and give you extra practice with difficult words.

 Plus, it'll tell you exactly when it's time for review.
 Now that's a 100% personalized experience!

 If Italian travel is in your near future, this six-week online course from ed2go will set you up with the basics of the language and load you up with the kind of practical knowledge you’ll need while abroad.

-You’ll learn not just the language but the historical and cultural context you need to make your way around Italy, including gestures.
+You’ll learn not just the language but also the historical and cultural context you need to make your way around Italy, including gestures.

-This course, while still very flexible, is a little less so than some on the list, as it’s suggested that you complete each lesson during the two weeks after it’s released in order to gain access to a corresponding interactive discussion area.
+This course, while still very flexible, is a little less so than some others on this list, as it’s suggested that you complete each lesson during the two weeks after it’s released in order to gain access to a corresponding interactive discussion area.

 Even if you’re not planning on traveling anytime soon, this is a great starter course for anyone looking to get their feet wet with the Italian language and culture.

 Glossika is a superb tool that will help learners get in contact with Italian as it’s spoken by native speakers.